Explore All Topics

 Which college expenses are tax deductible?

-• Student loan interest is still tax deductible.
-This college expense deduction lets you reduce your taxable income by up to $2,500 for qualified student interest paid during the year.
+• Student loan interest, a college expense that generally applies in an after-college scenario, is still tax deductible.
+This college expense tax deduction lets you reduce your taxable income by up to $2,500 for qualified student interest paid during the year.
 In this case, qualified means the loan was only for education expenses, not for other types of expenses.
-The requirements state that the student must be the taxpayer, spouse or dependent.
-The student must have been enrolled at least half-time at an eligible institution and the program must lead to a degree, certificate or other recognized credential.
+The requirements state that the student must be the taxpayer, spouse, or dependent.
+The student must have been enrolled at least half-time at an eligible institution, and the program must lead to a degree, certificate, or other recognized credential.
 Furthermore, the loan cannot be from a related person or a qualified employer plan.
 Find additional student loan interest deduction criteria.

 What is considered a qualified education expense?

-When you claim a credit, such as the American Opportunity Credit or the Lifetime Learning Credit, only certain types of educational expenses will count.
-Tuition and fees are commonly considered qualified education expenses, but the details can vary beyond those costs.
+Although key education expenses like tuition and fees are no longer tax deductible, you might be able to claim a credit by using the American Opportunity Credit or the Lifetime Learning Credit.
+Tuition and fees may be considered qualified education expenses, but the details can vary beyond those costs.

-• American Opportunity Credit – In addition to tuition and fees, you can include expenses for books, supplies and equipment (including computers if required as a condition of enrollment)— even if they are not paid to the school.
+• American Opportunity Credit – In addition to tuition and required fees, you may include expenses for books, supplies, and equipment (including computers if required as a condition of enrollment) — even if they are not paid to the school.
+You must satisfy all requirements for the American Opportunity Credit to be able to receive the credit for these expenses.

-• Lifetime Learning Credit – Included with tuition and fees, you can count costs for course-related books, supplies and equipment (including computers) required to be paid to the educational institution.
-Note that although the tuition and fees deduction is no longer available, starting in 2021 the income limits for the lifetime learning credit have been increased so the credit is now available for more students.
+• Lifetime Learning Credit – Included with qualified tuition and fees, you can count costs for course-related books, supplies, and equipment (including computers) required to be paid to the educational institution.
+Note that although the tuition and fees deduction is no longer available, starting in 2021 the income limits for the Lifetime Learning Credit have been increased, so the credit is now available for more students.

 What doesn’t count as qualified expenses?